 With Qualcomm Neural Processing SDK, one can also optimize and improve multimedia outputs.
 These SoCs inspire healthcare device manufacturers and solution providers to take on some real-world, future-looking use-cases and build consumer and business-focused HIPAA-compliant IoT solutions around them.

-eInfochips offers off-the-shelf development kits with a rich set of I/O connections and SoMs built around the QCS8250 and QRB5165.
+eInfochips, in collaboration with Arrow and Qualcomm, has established “Edge Labs”, a center of excellence (CoE) to accelerate the development of connected intelligent AI-enabled edge devices including IoMT devices.
+Under “Aikri” portfolio, we have off-the-shelf system-on-modules (SoMs) based on QCS8250 and QRB5165 to kickstart early development, prototyping, and parallel software development of IoMT devices.
 They can drive the aforementioned and so many other medical use cases including real-time automation and see-what-I-see solutions requiring multiple cameras, and 5G cellular connectivity with edge compute.
 Start thinking about what you can invent around these processors.
 Let’s make patients always connected with their doctors and families!